Jadens-arc/jadens-arc.github.io/content/posts/custom-domain.md

 isFavorite = false
 +++

 Despite what Google might advertise with Google Workspace, there is a free alternative to get a custom domain with Gmail.
-Although it does take some technical no-how
+Although it does take some technical know-how

 Receiving mail to a custom domain **must** be done before you can send mail from a custom domain